timkinnane/hubot-playbook/README.md

 - Update Dialogue to return promise on send and receive for handler resolution
 - Update demo bot tests to be unique so all can be loaded at once
 - Add demo bot integration tests with external-scripts and adapters (e.g. shell)
-- Add `npm run shell` to test demo bot interactios manually
+- Add `npm run shell` to test demo bot interactions directly (without pretend)
+- Chain Playbook modules and methods, e.g. create/direct/transcribe

 ### Release Roadmap